 Being bold, active and consistent as a community advocate, Angie Winder has worked tirelessly to bring positive change to the City of Baltimore for more than a decade.
-She is dedicated to fighting for equality for all people through her community outreach efforts and wishes to continue to do so as your next District 4 representative on the Baltimore City Council.
+She is dedicated to fighting for equality for all people through her community outreach efforts and wishes to continue to do so if re-elected to the Baltimore City Democratic State Central Committee, D43.

 In 2018, Angie Winder ran a successful campaign and was sworn in as a Baltimore City Democratic State Central Committee (BCDSCC) elected member.
 She currently serves as the Chair for the 43rd Legislative District and the Vice Chair of the Communications Committee where she and the team are rebuilding relationships within the district.
-In addition, Angie serves on the Parent and Community Advisory Board, the Baltimore Women's March Steering Committee, the Mergenthaler Vocational Technical High School (Mervo) Alumni Association Board and the Co-Chair of the Yorkwood Elementary School Family Council.
+In addition, Angie serves on the Parent and Community Advisory Board (PCAB), the Baltimore Women's March Steering Committee, the Mergenthaler Vocational Technical High School (Mervo) Alumni Association Board and the Co-Chair of the Yorkwood Elementary School Family Council.
 In addition, she currently serves as the President of the Northeast Community Organization (NECO), an umbrella organization representing over 20 community associations and institutions in North and Northeast Baltimore City.

 Her passion to serve and desire to run for office were inspired by her late husband who was a victim of homicide in Baltimore City.
 Angie channeled her grief into action by devoting her time to helping others in the community.
-She completed Bereavement Training through Roberta’s House and currently is a Certified Grief Facilitator.
+She completed Bereavement Training through Roberta’s House, receiving a certification as a Certified Grief Facilitator.
 In addition, she received training through the Green Heart University (GHU), becoming a Certified Mental Health Advocate.
 Angie recently launched a Mental Health Support Group for families.
-Providing comfort and support to other grieving families birthed her new mission, to become a community leader committed to the cause of making Baltimore better.
+Providing comfort and support to other grieving families birthed her mission, to become a community leader committed to the cause of making Baltimore better.